4d/docs/docs/WebServer/qodly-studio.md

 Qodly Studio can also be used in the [**Qodly Cloud platform**](https://qodly.com), dedicated to the development of web business applications.

-Qodly Studio proposes a dedicated web UI, in which you can:
+Qodly Studio proposes a full-featured web UI, allowing you to:

 - create Qodly pages by placing components on a canvas
 - map components to Qodly Sources